Constance M. Carroll, Ph.D.

 Chancellor, San Diego Community College District

 Dr. Constance M. Carroll has had a distinguished career in higher education.
 In 2004, she was appointed Chancellor of the San Diego Community College District, after eleven years of service as President of San Diego Mesa College.
 The San Diego Community College District is composed of City College, Mesa College, and Miramar College, as well as a seven-campus Continuing Education division.
-With a total enrollment of 100,000 students per semester, the district is the second largest community college district in California and ranks sixth in the nation.
-The district also provides education to over 42,000 service personnel at military bases in 16 states.
+With a total enrollment of 105,000 students per semester, the district is one of the largest community college districts in California and ranks sixth in the nation.

 Constance Carroll holds a B.A. degree in Humanities from Duquesne University; an M.A. and Ph.D. in Classics (Ancient Greek and Latin) from the University of Pittsburgh; and a Certificate of Proficiency in Hellenic Studies from Knubly University in Athens, Greece.
 She also attended the Harvard University Institute for Educational Management.

 Prior to coming to San Diego, Dr. Carroll led two other community colleges.
 Dr. Carroll was President of Saddleback College in Orange County, California, and she was President of Indian Valley Colleges in Marin County, California, where she spent one year as Interim Chancellor of the Marin Community College District.
 During all three of her presidencies, she taught courses in the classics and humanities.

 Constance Carroll’s career history includes service at two universities.
 She was Director of Freshman Advising at the University of Pittsburgh where, as a Teaching Assistant, she also received the University’s Distinguished Teaching Award in 1971.
 She was Assistant Professor of Classics and Associate Dean of the College of Arts and Sciences of the University of Maine, Portland-Gorham (now the University of Southern Maine).